Autodesk-Forge/forge-dataviz-iot-data-modules/README.md

 For more information, see the [Data Visualization Extension (Beta) Developer's Guide](https://forge.autodesk.com/en/docs/dataviz/v1/developers_guide/).

-## Installating and Using the Modules
+## Installing and Using the Modules

 For full instructions for installing and running the Data Visualization Extension (Beta) Reference Application and supporting modules, see the [Data Visualization Extension (Beta) QuickStart](https://forge.autodesk.com/en/docs/dataviz/v1/developers_guide/quickstart/).